-Food and wine in Greece and the Greek islands is an important aspect of Greek culture.
-The Greek food and wine is famous for their good quality and amazing taste.
+Greek food and wine is an important aspect of the culture of Greece.
+The Greek food and wines are famous for their good quality and amazing taste.
 Some dishes are common all around the country, whereas some others are local culinary specialties and can be found only in a specific region or Greek island.
-While you holiday, do not miss the chance to try the local Greek dishes in the many restaurants in Greece and the Greek islands.
+While you holiday, do not miss the chance to try the local Greek dishes in the many restaurants of Greece and the Greek islands.
 There are such traditional taverns in almost every corner of the country.
-If you want to prepare some Greek dishes at home, you can also check our section about recipes.
+If you want to prepare some Greek dishes at home, you can also check our section about Greek recipes.

 Information about the greek food and gastronomical specialties (mezedes, salades, main dishes, soups), herbs and spice and wines and alcohol beverages.